Hiring Out of Horses

-DEFRA have produced some guidance documents which will be used by inspectors to aid the inspection process.
+DEFRA have produced some guidance to aid the inspection process.
 There are some ‘optional’ and ‘required’ conditions which may help you to achieve a higher star rating.

 If customers have any concerns, please contact the Food and Safety Team before making a purchase or making booking arrangements.